HayleyMcHugh/project-1/README.md

 ## Motivation

 Our motivation was to create a functional as well as useful/practical web-app that satisfied the grading criteria, but that could also be actually used in the real-world.
-This was a challenging exercise that saw some issues come up, but learning JavaScript functions and  learning a new CSS framework, Tailwind was a big motivator.
+This was a challenging exercise that saw some issues come up, but learning JavaScript functions and  learning a new CSS framework, Tailwind, was a big motivator.
 Through collective efforts, lots of new knowledge was gained, which on top of receiving a good grade, the learning aspect was also a huge motivation.

 ## Build Status